gabrielcdb/RealJarvis/README.md

 A working Speech to Speech AI assistant that can interact with you, manage your system, and more!

 This project is just a scratch of the potential power of this tool.
-You do not hesitate to provide me with ideas to get it better and accomplish better tasks, it's for now working on python but will soon be hosted as a desktop app or maybe an android app.
+Do not hesitate to provide us with ideas to get it better and accomplish better tasks, it's for now working on python but will soon be hosted as a desktop app or maybe an android app.

+Also as soon as possible I will link it to Auto-GPT to perform breathtaking auto computations!

 Stay tuned!

+## 📖 Functionnalities
+RealJarvis can handle common GPT conversations.

+It can also perform real actions on you computer!

+For now actions supported are:

+    -Chatting
+    -Closing itself
+    -Muting and unmuting itself (need improvements)

+    *Incoming:
+    -Get local weather from you computer data -Generating word file and fill it
+    -Open a web page
+    more to go!

 Languages suported are ...
 A lot!

-    ASR (whisper models allow 96 )
+    ASR (whisper models allow 96 languages )
     LLM (ChatGPT well, basically any language spoken on internet before 2021, if it has enough speakers) TTS (-eleven labs multilingual allows English, German, Polish, Spanish, Italian, French, Portuguese, and Hindi -gTTS allows any google translation languages, but not yet suported in code, coming soon (you can set it up manually) )

-Required for use:
+## ⚙️ Setup

-APIS KEYS, key them secret, never ever push or commit them!
+APIS KEYS, keep them secret, at all costs, never ever push or commit them!

     -openai API KEY : https://platform.openai.com/account/api-keys   ()